majesticbeast/intro-to-terraform/docs/first-resource.md

 - apply

 The init phase initializes the working directory and downloads necessary dependencies.
-This means you run it initially, and then whenever those dependencies change (like when changing providers or module calls).
+This means you run it initially, and then whenever those dependencies change (like when changing "providers" or module calls).

 In the plan phase, Terraform compares your desired configuration against the current state and shows you exactly what changes it will make (create, update, or destroy resources) without actually making them.